-- Salesforce is used as a standalone product and as a result, it becomes a static storage of data.
-Some of this data is then synched to other applications (like ERP, finance, etc.) for manipulation and use.
-The problem here is that because it’s not set up as a sales acceleration or enablement tool, its data is rarely timely, full, and complete.
+- Salesforce is used as a standalone product, and as a result, it becomes static storage of data.
+This data is synced to other applications (like ERP, finance, etc.) for manipulation and use.
+Salespeople use Salesforce to record information after it happens, and because they’re not using it through all elements of their workflow, the data entered is never timely or complete.

-- Salesforce is set up as the system of record and is mixed with a series of sales acceleration/enablement applications.
+- Salesforce is the system of record, and it’s combined with a series of sales acceleration/enablement applications.
 I recently assessed on a tech stack where the company was using Salesforce, SalesLoft, Engagio, Drift, Marketo, Vidyard, and more.